jmcerrejon/misapuntesde/src/2016/06/easy-file-sharing-from-the-command-line-with-transfersh.md

 ---
 id: 711
 title: Easy file sharing from the command line with Transfer.sh
+description: Easy file sharing from the command line with Transfer.sh
 author: Jose Cerrejon
 icon: pen-to-square
 date: 2016-06-09 12:30:00